selesse/marathon-trainer/README.md

   * Hills
   * Fartlek
   * Long
+  * Marathon (the speed you should run at the marathon)
   * Rest

 Note that the first part of the file should be the run type followed by a time